 After the emptying process is over, restart your cleaning again.

-Once the pond’s water begins to look as fresh as new, your cleaning is done, and you can stop the vacuum machine.
+Once the pond’s water begins to look as fresh as new, your cleaning is done, and you can stop the pond vacuum machine.

 Benefits of a pond vacuum

 A pond vacuum is a powerful device.
 Not having one is a significant handicap in a pond, as you’ll be spending hours cleaning up your pond otherwise.
 Let me show you the advantages you can get from having one:

 You just turn on your pond vacuum and let it suck the dirty water and debris for you.
 Newer models come with separate bags for solids, so you can take them out immediately anytime you want.